VerifyTests/Verify/docs/mdsource/verify-options.source.md

 ### OnHandlers

+ * `OnVerify` takes two actiosn that are called before and after each verification.
-`OnFirstVerify` is called when there is no verified file.
+ * `OnFirstVerify` is called when there is no verified file.

-`OnVerifyMismatch` is called when a received file does not match the existing verified file.
+ * `OnVerifyMismatch` is called when a received file does not match the existing verified file.

 snippet: OnHandlers